 - insufficient information on and lack of access to prepared workshop modules and educational methods concerning anti-discrimination action used in Poland.

-was executed from January to October 2005 within the framework of KONSOLA Women Association project entitled "Nobody is Born with Prejudice ? an anti-prejudice and anti-discrimination action in education and training" funded by EU (PHARE).
+1st edition of the program was executed from January to October 2005 within the framework of KONSOLA Women Association project entitled "Nobody is Born with Prejudice ? an anti-prejudice and anti-discrimination action in education and training" funded by EU (PHARE).

 The project involved the following measures:

 - creating bezuprzedzen.org site and CD materials

 - translation of texts and materials on anti-discrimination education

 - purchase, translation and screenings of 3 educational films (Blue Eyed, Killing Us Softly 3, Tough Guise) dealing with the theme of anti-discrimination